-I kept hearing how successful Daiwa SP Minnows can be.
-In particular, fellow MFCC member Jim Murphy has caught some great fish while using SPs.
+I'd been hearing about how successful Daiwa SP Minnows could be when fishing for striped bass.
+In particular, fellow MFCC member Jim Murphy had caught some great fish while using SPs.

-There was also this MFCC report by MFCC intern Andrew Burke during the spring of 2016 about a big fish he caught on a blurple SP.
+There was also this MFCC report by Andrew Burke, published during the spring of 2016, about a big striped bass he caught on a blurple SP Minnow.

 The SP is so slender, that even small fish are able swallow it deep inside their mouth.
 The belly hook also became embedded at times, which severely limited any leverage for removing the tail hook.